Greg Page (musician): 2009–Present

+In 2024, he returned to live children's performance for the first time in over a decade, serving as an understudy performing alongside the current Wiggles lineup.

 Solo

 Page released his self-titled debut solo album in 1998.
 His second album, I Believe in Music, was released four years later, in 2002.

 His 2005 solo album, Taking Care of Country, reflects Page's interest in Elvis Presley's music.
 It was recorded with the TCB Band, Presley's back-up band.
 In spring 2003, Page performed in Las Vegas with the TCB Band.
 In 2002, Page sang backup with Australian Elvis impersonator Mick Gerace.
 His second album with the TCB Band, Let It Be Me, was released in 2012.
 Production of the album began in 2004, but it was interrupted due to Page's medical issues.

 By late 2009, Page had recovered enough from his illness to begin touring with another country rock band, but with a more limited schedule than the Wiggles.
 He had also started his own foundation, the Greg Page Fund, to raise funds and educate the public about orthostatic intolerance.

 In the following years, he has released more solo albums, including: Greg Page Live in Concert (2003), Throw Your Arms Around Me (2004) and Here Comes Christmas!
 (2015).
 Page joined the cast of the children's educational television program Butterscotch's Playground.
 Page helped develop the show with its creators.